sylviasparkles1/Lotalabs.github.io/README.md

 -How do we create a deployment ?
 * We draw same information in the file of the replicaset ie. the manifest.
 In this case the "kind will be deployment"
 * Run "kubectl create -f deployment-definition.yml"
+* NB When finding it difficult to copy and paste yaml files directly to the vcs, use the "kubectl run" command.
+* Create an NGINX Pod
+-kubectl run nginx --image=nginx
+* Generate POD Manifest YAML file (-o yaml).
+Don’t create it(–dry-run) -kubectl run nginx --image=nginx --dry-run=client -o yaml *Create a deployment
+-kubectl create deployment --image=nginx nginx *Generate Deployment YAML file (-o yaml).
+Don’t create it(–dry-run) -kubectl create deployment --image=nginx nginx --dry-run=client -o yaml *Generate Deployment YAML file (-o yaml).
+Don’t create it(–dry-run) and save it to a file.
+-kubectl create deployment --image=nginx nginx --dry-run=client -o yaml > nginx-deployment.yaml
+*Make necessary changes to the file (for example, adding more replicas) and then create the deployment.
+-kubectl create -f nginx-deployment.yaml
+*OR
+*In k8s version 1.19+, we can specify the –replicas option to create a deployment with 4 replicas.
+*kubectl create deployment --image=nginx nginx --replicas=4 --dry-run=client -o yaml > nginx-deployment.yaml